-I have been Visiting Scholar at the Lauterpacht Centre for International Law, University of Cambridge (2017) and Scholar-in-Residence at the Library of Congress, Washington DC, U.S.A.
-(2018 and 2019).
+I have been Visiting Scholar at Georgetown University (2016), the Lauterpacht Centre for International Law, University of Cambridge (2017), the Library of Congress, Washington DC, U.S.A.
+(Scholar-in-Residence 2018 and 2019) and Rey Juan Carlos University (2023).
 I have presented at the 12th Stanford International Junior Faculty Forum (2019).

 My publications have appeared in the International and Comparative Law Quarterly, the Leiden Journal of International Law and the German Yearbook of International Law.
 I am the co-editor of Research Methods in International Law: A Handbook (with N Tsagourias, Edward Elgar 2021).
 I have also edited the volume Pluralising International Legal Scholarship: The Promise and Perils of Non-doctrinal Research Methods (Edward Elgar 2019).

-My research monograph Empirical and Theoretical Perspectives on International Law: How States Use the UN General Assembly to Create International Obligations is forthcoming for Cambridge University Press (October 2022).
+In August 2022, I have published Empirical and Theoretical Perspectives on International Law: How States Use the UN General Assembly to Create International Obligations for Cambridge University Press.

-R Deplano, Empirical and Theoretical Perspectives on International Law: How States Use the UN General Assembly to Create International Obligations, Cambridge University Press (forthcoming October 2022).
+R Deplano, Empirical and Theoretical Perspectives on International Law: How States Use the UN General Assembly to Create International Obligations (Cambridge University Press 2022).

 R. Deplano and N. Tsagourias (eds), International Law Research Methods: A Handbook (Edward Elgar 2021).

 R. Deplano (ed), Pluralising International Legal Scholarship: The Promise and Perils of Non-Doctrinal Research Methods (Edward Elgar 2019).

 R Deplano, The Strategic Use of International Law by the United Nations Security Council: An Empirical Study (Springer 2015).